Things looking up for star of 'Big Bang Theory' | theSundaily

 He was already on BBT when he met Kapur on a trip to India and married her there in 2011, in a lavish six-day ceremony involving white horses and 1,000 guests.

-Trolls comes out four days before America gives serious consideration to electing Donald Trump, a populist presidential candidate who has polarized the public with his rhetoric on Muslims, Mexicans and immigration.
+Trolls comes out four days before America gives serious consideration to electing Donald Trump, a populist presidential candidate who has polarised the public with his rhetoric on Muslims, Mexicans and immigration.

 "As an immigrant, I am beginning to seriously worry – if Trump gets elected does that mean I could get deported and no more Raj?" he tweeted a few days before his interview with AFP.